Meeting Apu Carrauntoohil

 Nearing the summit

 I continued to gather stones and leave them on the cairns.
 It became less about the intention of charging them with hucha, but more about gratitude for the beauty I was witnessing and the health of my body to physically get me there.
-Finally reaching the summit, we were among a few last stragglers who had persevered to this point.
-The mists lifted to what felt like just above our heads, just enough to take in the incredible vistas.

 This journey was not so much about conquering the mountain.
 This seems to be a curse of our western minds - to set goals, to achieve personal bests, which always seems to overpower or overcome something.
 As a Paqo, my intention was not to oppress, but to connect.
-I had brought with me a Khuya from Apu Machu Picchu, a mountain I have a deep bond with.
+I had brought with me a Khuya from Apu Machu Picchu, another sacred mountain I have a deep bond with.
 I felt as if he was helping me on this journey and that he wanted to meet Carrauntoohil.
 I took the stone from my pocket along with my original stone from my trip n 2020, and placed them carefully on top of a cluster of embedded rocks looking south.
 The two of them seemed pretty happy to be introduced to each other.

 You can see a short video of this journey on my Instagram here